g-patton/StoryBooks/README.md

 Add your mongoDB URI and Google OAuth credentials to the config.env file
 - this will include a mongo-uri and both client secret and ID variables
 - include your config.env file in your .gitignore

+--make sure cross-env is in dependencies and not dev-dependencies for production

 ```
 # Install dependencies